TUW-VieVS/VLBI/README.md

 Written by present and former members of the TU Wien VieVS-team

-Administrated by Sigrid Böhm (sigrid.boehm@geo.tuwien.ac.at)
+Administrated by Sigrid Böhm (vievsadmin@tuwien.ac.at)

 Documentation: https://vievswiki.geo.tuwien.ac.at